vikbehal/Explore/Power BI/Day 1.md

 4. Building Reports from browser and its limitations (Slow & Limited features - as of May 2020*)
 5. Where does data live?
 Is it live?
   When you click on 'Refersh' button on Power BI Desktop.
 It will 1.)
 Reload data from all data-sources 2.)
 Reapply transformations 3.)
 Reload visualizations
-6. What are DataSets?
-  Rememeber: Your Reports -> Datasets -> Data
 6. Q&A - Ask a question & Pin it
    Ask questions using Natural language (English only - as of May 2020*)
-7. Roles - Role level security
-8. Apps
-9. Migration of legacy reports into Power BI

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)